Pros and Cons of being either a Visual or Non-visual Minority in society (*developed by a previous group of students)

 We’ve recently finished studying events in history where culture groups were in need of protection from persecution.
 It’s a pretty heavy, but important, topic!

-In our discussions yesterday we made comparisons of more recent world events, after the Travel Ban (#1) was enacted in America.
+In our discussions recently we made comparisons of more recent world events, after the Travel Ban (#1) was enacted in America.
 The reactions from people across the USA were amazing to see; the positive reactions were amazing.
 The negative ones, discouraging.

 I said I’d collect some of the examples so you can see what happened.